javaplus/PiHack/first_circuit/Readme.md

 An important part of a working circuit is to make sure the circuit is complete or closed.
 That is that there is a connection from the battery or power sources positive terminal through the light and to the ground.
 Electricity flows from the positve terminal to the ground and if there is a break or disconnect in the circuit then the circuit is "open" and therefore no electrcity is flowing and your light won't shine.

+## What we will build

+The first circuit is to simply power an LED.
+A LED is a Light Emitting Diode.
+A Diode only allows electricity to flow in one direction.
+So, there is a positive and negative side to the LED.
+Typically the longer leg of the LED is the positive side.

+So, we will simply hook our power source to our bread board and then connect the power to the LED in the appropriate way.
+See the Diagram below.

 ## Wiring Diagram